iamstarkov/iamstarkov.com/2015-36-start-with-testing.md

 _21 jule 2015_

 ![yayify testing](https://i.imgur.com/Fe1uwiv.png)
 With this 5 minute intro I’ll show how to test your code with [yayify][yayify] example, which only add 'yay' to the end of the string.
-Yep, if you already know about tests and mocha, then this article is probably not for you.
+If you heard about testing and tdd, but still haven’t tried then this article is definitely for you.

 Why do you need tests?
 Tests will get rid off endless improvement headache  at the start or refactoring fear after, also tests will help to verify changes in pull-requests.